-The University of Massachusetts Lowell is pleased to announce that its Master of Education Degree in Curriculum and Instruction is now available entirely online.
-Offered through the University's Graduate School of Education, the program is created for experienced teachers interested in broadening their professional knowledge and expanding the contributions they make to education.
-This program is designed for licensed teachers who are not seeking a new license, but are interested in obtaining a graduate level degree that will allow them to apply this knowledge to improve teaching and enhance the curriculum development process within their school system.
+UMass Lowell's Master of Education Degree in Curriculum and Instruction is now available entirely online.
+Offered through the University's College of Education, the program is designed for experienced teachers who are interested in broadening their professional knowledge and obtaining a graduate-level degree that will allow them to enhance the teaching and the curriculum development process within their school system.

 This online M.Ed. program provides experienced practitioners with a broad understanding of curriculum development and an in-depth examination of new instructional techniques.
 By analyzing contemporary practices and theories relating to knowledge acquisition, graduates of this program are better prepared to enhance student learning and make significant contributions to the overall improvement of their schools.

 A great way to experience the Master of Education Degree in Curriculum and Instruction is to try a course or two.
-For more information, visit UMass Lowell's Program Information page or complete the request form to the right.
+For more information, visit UMass Lowell's Master of Education in Curriculum and Instruction, M.Ed webpage or complete the request form to the right.

 |Type of Fee||Amount|